hasya8020-creator/shooter-game/README.md

 > enemy
 > bullet
 #### i also add sound effect to make this project more fun!
-#### and ofc there's two confition where u win or even lose this game
+#### and ofc there's two condition where u win or even lose this game
 #### hope u enjoy<3